Toddler Room FAQs

 What kind of regular activities do the children do?

-Children in the toddler room do many of the same activities as children in the toddler room, but scaled to their level of experience.
-For example, sensory activities and circle time will be more advanced in the toddler room than in the transition room, and activities such as music time or arts and crafts will involve more child interaction and fine motor skills than those of children who are in classrooms like the transition room or the infant room.
+Children in the toddler room do many of the same activities as children in the transition room, but scaled to their level of experience.
+For example, sensory activities and circle time will be more advanced in the toddler room than in the transition room, and activities such as music time or arts and crafts will involve more interaction and fine motor skills than activities for children who are in the transition room or the infant room.

 Do you offer learning centers in the classrooms?

 In the toddler room, we offer learning centers which focus on building gross motor skills.

 In addition to our learning centers, children are encouraged to learn as they play by using climbing equipment and mats, as well as spoons when they eat so they can master age-appropriate skills.